Cuban Shrimp Bowls with Mango Salsa, Coconut Rice and Fried Plantains. Because all Mondays should come with Cuban food.

 I’ve got three words for you:

-I realize it’s Monday and we’re supposed to hit the ground running, but can we all just take a breather from whatever it is we’ve got going on?
+Can we all just take a breather from whatever it is we’ve got going on?
 Meet up under our chaise lounge-filled canopy in 20, and delight ourselves in something tropical?

 Last week, I got a uuuuge hankering for platanos (fried plantains) so I figured I had better make a big ol’ deal out of it and whip up a Cuban fiesta (followed by siesta, because: food coma).

 Normally, I’m all about a quick one-pot meal, but sometimes you need to get a little frisky with your food and dirty up all the dishes.

 Maybe you’re having a dinner party with friends and are looking for something funky fresh.

 Maybe you’re trying to impress a date, maybe you’re having a date night with yourself, or perhaps you’re using exotic food as a band-aid to patch your tattered soul or bruised ego, who knows?

 Whatever the case may be, flinging pots and pans around the kitchen in a colorful display of flavor and texture always makes for fun and tasty eats, and these Cuban Shrimp Bowls are sure to please!